 However, there was a lot less tea available during the war, and it had to rationed.
 For the people who lived in the 1940s and early ’50s, those 12 years of tea rationing (which began in July 1940) must have seemed a very long time.

 Besides tea, Britons were drinking milk (approximately 350 kg per person per year) and water.
-In 1950, around 11% of children would sometimes have a flavoured drink, such as squash or a carbonated drink.
-Prince Charles and Princess Anne probably drank Robinson’s fruit squash, because in 1955 the Queen awarded Robinson’s a royal warrant.
+In 1950, around 11% of children would sometimes have a flavoured drink, such as squash or a carbonated drink – with Robinsons Squash proving popular enough for the Queen to award it a Royal Warrant in 1955.

 Polyethylene terephthalate (PET), invented by British chemists John Whinfield and James Dickson, was first used in textile applications.
 The new material was commercialised in the 1940s as Terylene by Whinfield and Dickson’s employer, Calico Printers’ Association.